qiyitang71/compiler-bug-impact/README.md

 For bug 27903, as explained in section 3.1, its fixes were applied together with other code modifications and/or via a series of non-contiguous compiler revisions.
 In the source code of the buggy compiler of this bug, we need to modify line 61 from `cl::init(false), cl::Hidden,` to `cl::init(true), cl::Hidden,` to turn on the buggy optimization.

-3. build the three compilers for each of the bug
+3. build the three compilers (buggy, fixed and warning-laiden/cop) for each of the bug

 ```
 ./build-compiler.sh $bug_id
 ```
 We need to copy the warning-laden fixing patch (part 1) to the folder /home/user/$bug_id and rename the file as patch.txt.
-The script `build-compiler.sh` will apply the warning-laden fixing patch to the fixed compiler, build the buggy, fixed and the warning-laden/cop compilers.
+The script `build-compiler.sh` will apply the warning-laden fixing patch to the source code of the fixed compiler.
+It will then build the buggy, fixed and the warning-laden/cop compilers.

-NOTE from the LLVM release websites, LLVM starts to introduce CMake from LLVM 3.1.
+NOTE from the LLVM release websites, LLVM started to introduce CMake from LLVM 3.1.
 For older versions, we use GNU make to build the compilers.
 Again, (un)comment the appropriate part in the script to take care of this.

 ### Set up the chroot environment